-The elevation is not a standalone activity in this CDBG-DR Program.
-Still, it shall be included as a resiliency measure for structures receiving assistance through the Community Flood Recovery and Mitigation Program.
-Also, it shall only be applied when it is required and feasible to mitigate future flood risk and protect the federal investment.
-PRDOH will apply elevation standards for reconstruction, repair of substantially damaged structures, or substantial improvements to critical infrastructure structures in flood-hazard areas.
-Elevation and flood insurance requirements will be implemented for all applicable program assistance to structures in the floodplain.
+Elevation is not a standalone activity in this CDBG-DR Program but shall be included as a resiliency measure for structures receiving assistance through the Community Flood Recovery and Mitigation Program and shall only be applied when it is required and feasible to mitigate future flood risk and protect federal investment.
+PRDOH will apply elevation standards for reconstruction, repair of substantially damaged structures, or substantial improvements to critical infrastructure structures in flood hazard areas.
+Elevation and flood insurance requirements will be put into place for all applicable program assistance to structures in the floodplain.